Community Stories!

 Meet Mishka Chobe, a thirteen-year-old swimmer, badminton player, and active participant in Speech & Debate!
 Rising eighth-grader, Mishka lived in Santa Clara until she was ten.
 A while ago, Mishka moved to Saratoga and is currently attending Stratford Middle School.
 Mishka misses her home in Santa Clara, but she's learned to get used to it.
 Her tip to new movers is to remember the things of your old home and use them to remember the memories you had at your previous home.
 Mishka enjoys riding bikes around her neighborhood during her spare time, playing badminton with her friends and family on weekends, and reading fantasy novels.
 Her favorites include the Cruel Prince and the Percy Jackson series.
 She tells us that Rick Riordan's books are some of her favorites.
 Badminton is another one of Mishka’s favorite things to do.
 She enjoys playing it with her dad, who she mentions is one of her biggest supporters.
 Another activity she enjoys is swimming.
 Mishka learned the sport at the age of four.
 Mishka started swimming with the Santa Clara Swim Club and competed in competitions and swim meets with them.
 Unfortunately, during the pandemic, Mishka had to pause swimming.
 However, after the pandemic, Mishka could participate in swimming again.
 This time, Mishka joined the Daca Swim Club.
 Now, she's paused competitive swimming and enjoys swimming for fun!
 Mishka enjoys swimming because it's fun and a good way to release all her energy.
 If Mishka was given the choice to enter the Olympics as a swimmer, she'd swim freestyle as it's her favorite!
 Now, Mishka's shifted her focus to a different activity.
 Speech and Debate.
 Mishka has been an avid participant in Speech and Debate and currently competes with Athen's Debate.
 Mishka participates in impromptu at her speech event and spars at her debate event.
 Make sure to watch out for her!
 Her advice to new speakers in impromptu is to have a structure and use bullet points; to expand your ideas while speaking.
 She tells us that her brother was one of her supporters on her journey with Speech and Debate.
 Her advice to others to help them balance their activities and work hard on them is, “Practice continuously and have a structured schedule to help with time management.”

 If you want to listen to our interview or learn some more things about Mishka that weren't mentioned in our article; feel free to click the link below and listen to our interview!
-I would definitely recommend listening to Mishka describe her experience at Speech and Debate around 10 minutes to 11 minutes.
+I would definitely recommend listening to Mishka describe her experience at Speech and Debate around the 10 minute to 11 minute mark.
 She explains her experience vividly and that can be helpful!
 Enjoy!

 Aanya's Second Place Award in Basketball!